Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 Meta level on the way this entire article has been written in a language with what seems to be assumptions.
 I have been making assumptions regarding the formalizability of philosophy.
 I will hereby state that there are two broad claims:

-1. The Formal Language claim
+1. The Formal Language assumption
-2. Natural language assumption.
+2. The Natural language assumption.

 These can both be in turn have different versions such as possibilism i.e philosophy can in principle be formalized, or normative claim that it ought to be formalized and even a necessity claim that philosophy necessarily involves formalism (and that what is commonly called philosophy done before formal logic is not philosophy, or only a proto philosophy).
 I will argue for the necessity claim.